Solving, designing, delivering

 since 1998

-My first experience of working in a design agency was with Parker Barry Creative in Cambridge.
-It was a self-initiated work placement straight after graduating from university in May 1998.
-I had a brilliant time helping to create mood boards and even had the opportunity to design wine labels for a prestigious local vineyard — a pretty exciting introduction to the industry.
+My first experience in a design agency was at Parker Barry Creative in Cambridge — a self-initiated placement secured immediately after graduating in May 1998.
+It was an early lesson in initiative and ambition.
+I contributed to mood boards and was entrusted with designing wine labels for a prestigious local vineyard — an exciting introduction to professional design.

-Since then, as digital has taken centre stage, I’ve held a variety of senior and lead positions — both freelance and permanent — delivering work across a broad spectrum of products.
-From global platforms requiring strategic thinking and complex UX, to large-format digital installations, social media, and playful game graphics, I’ve continued to evolve alongside the ever-changing landscape of design.
+Since then, as digital has become central to brand and product experiences, I have held a range of senior and lead roles — both freelance and permanent — delivering work across an expansive spectrum.
+From global platforms requiring strategic oversight and complex UX ecosystems, to immersive digital installations, social campaigns and interactive gaming environments, I have continued to grow alongside the ever-shifting landscape of design — driven by curiosity, craft and a commitment to meaningful impact.

 These days, I freelance remotely from my well-equipped home office in the heart of beautiful Carmarthenshire, Wales.
 I’m slowly but surely learning Welsh, with the aim of being reasonably conversational by the end of 2026 — watch this space!